zeya2u9/COMEX/COMEX_DCoP/README.md

 # COMEX_DCoP Module

-This module automates the analysis of APK files using multiple virtual machines (VMs) connected to mobile phones.
-The system is designed to efficiently distribute APKs, execute analysis scripts on the VMs, and collect the resulting data.
+This module automates the analysis of an APK database on mobile device using individual virtual machines for each device.
+The module is designed to efficiently distribute APKs, execute analysis scripts, and collect the resulting raw data.

 ## Directory Structure

 - `~/COMEX/COMEX_DCoP/scripts/crash_resume/`
     - `counters.json`: Stores counters for analyzed benign and malware APKs.
+It is automatically populated once the testbed starts.
-    - Other files for crash recovery.
+    - Other files for crash recovery (bengin_done.txt and malware_done.txt).

 - `~/COMEX/COMEX_DCoP/metadata/`
+    - `benign` : Each CSV in this folder is named in the format `<year>.csv`.
-    - CSV files with metadata for benign and malware APKs.
-Each CSV is named in the format `<year>_<family>.csv`.
+    - `malware` : Each CSV in this folder is named in the format `<year>_<family>.csv`.

-- `~/COMEX/COMEX_DCoP/crash_resume/`
-    - `benign_done.txt`: Tracks analyzed benign APKs.
-    - `malware_done.txt`: Tracks analyzed malware APKs.

-- `~/COMEX/COMEX_AXMoD/batterystats/`
-    - Analysis results for APKs, stored as `<hash>-batterystats.csv`.

 ## How It Works